rrenebostic/AI-Fairness-Audit-Playbook/01-executive-summary.md

 The total implementation costs amount to $405,000 over three years, including $215,000 for initial deployment and $95,000 annually for maintenance. **Total benefits** are projected to reach $2.46 million.
 This figure includes, but is not limited to:

-- $950,000 in avoided legal costs,
+- Legal Compliance Protection: $950,000
-- $680,000 in reputational protection,
+- Reputational Protection: $680,000
-- $245,000 from efficiency improvements, and
+- Screening Process Optimization: $245,000
+- Reduced External Consultant Dependency: $190,00
-- $395,000 in strategic market value.
+- Market Access and Competitive Advantage: $395,000

 Key success metrics will include the number of AI systems audited, the reduction in fairness incidents, team adoption rates, and time savings in assessment processes.
 This initiative promises a 412% return on investment (ROI) with a two-year payback period, transforming fairness evaluation from inconsistent practices into a systematic organizational capability.